nathanieldchu/ubuild_CCF/join/brand_coordinator.md

     link_text: THE PROCESS
 - template: 1-column-text
   block: one-column-1
-  headline: Brand architect
+  headline: Brand coordinator
   content: ''
 - template: detail-content
   block: text-1
-  headline: About you
+  headline: Summary
-  content: "<p>You want to fight ecological destruction.
-You also want to be a part
-    of the fast-paced, passion-driven world of startups.
-But you are looking for people who care about sustainability as more than window-dressing for private equity firms or shiny packaging for influencers.</p><p>For this position, you want to tell stories through a brand that tries to make the world a better place without being a pedantic ass.
-You are bold, experimental, and human, while creating the very first seeds and roots of a food brand with big ambitions.
-You are a brand omnivore, excited to tackle all types of channels and strategies.</p>"
+  content: <p>We’re looking for a branding and marketing hire to help us create a
+    more sustainable food system.
+You are a story and data-driven marketer eager to take on all types of marketing challenges, from field research to storytelling to brand design.
+Most importantly, you share our <a href="https://www.tezzafoods.com/values">values</a>.
+    This position is based in Oakland, CA and offers competitive salary and equity.</p>
 - template: detail-content
   block: text-1
   headline: About the position